โ† Back to ResourcesBreed Guides

 GradeSymptomsTreatmentCalgary Cost

-Recovery: 4–8 weeks strict crate rest post-surgery, gradual return to walking, possible permanent mobility issues.
-Some severe cases require lifelong mobility carts (Walkin' Wheels, $400–$1,200 in Calgary).
+Recovery: 4 to 8 weeks strict crate rest post-surgery, gradual return to walking, possible permanent mobility issues.
+Some severe cases need lifelong mobility carts (Walkin' Wheels, $400 to $1,200 in Calgary).

-Recurrence rate: ~20–30% of Dachshunds with one IVDD episode have a second within 1–3 years.
-Lifelong management essential.
+Recurrence rate runs about 20 to 30%.
+Dachshunds with one IVDD episode have a second within 1 to 3 years.
+Lifelong management is essential.
 Calgary canine rehab: Sundance Rehab, Western Veterinary Specialist Centre.

 Should I get pet insurance for my Dachshund?

-Absolutely yes — Dachshunds are the breed where pet insurance most reliably pays for itself.
-The single highest-value scenario: IVDD surgery.
-Calgary IVDD surgery costs $5,000–$15,000+ — insurance with $5,000–$15,000 limits returns the full premium investment in one episode.
+Absolutely yes.
+Dachshunds are the breed where pet insurance most reliably pays for itself.
+The single highest-value scenario is IVDD surgery.
+Calgary IVDD surgery costs $5,000 to $15,000+.
+Insurance with $5,000 to $15,000 limits returns the full premium investment in one episode.

 CRITICAL caveats specific to Dachshund insurance:

-3. Choose a policy with annual or lifetime limit of $15,000+ to cover full IVDD surgery + recovery
+3. Choose a policy with annual or lifetime limit of $15,000+ to cover full IVDD surgery plus recovery.

 Do Dachshunds get patellar luxation?

-Yes — common in Dachshunds, especially Miniatures.
-Affects approximately 7–10% of the breed.
-Genetic and graded 1–4.
-Calgary surgery: $3,000–$5,000 per knee.
-Many Grade 1–2 cases managed without surgery using weight control, joint supplements, limited high-impact activity.
-Patellar luxation often co-occurs with IVDD risk — both worsened by obesity.
+Yes.
+Common in Dachshunds, especially Miniatures.
+Affects approximately 7 to 10% of the breed.
+Genetic and graded 1 to 4.
+Calgary surgery runs $3,000 to $5,000 per knee.
+Many Grade 1 to 2 cases are managed without surgery using weight control, joint supplements, and limited high-impact activity.
+Patellar luxation often co-occurs with IVDD risk.
+Both are worsened by obesity.
 Weight management is the single most important intervention for Dachshund joint health.

 What eye problems do Dachshunds have?